 Ask a group of British people about animal testing in the UK.
-Ask about the scale and purpose of the experiments which take place, and about what types of suffering animals are subjected to here, at a rate of over 10,000 per day, and see what answers you get.
+Ask about the scale and purpose of the experiments which take place, and about the methods used on animals, at a rate of over 11,000 per day, and see what answers you get.

 There are some features of the UK animal testing regime we can be clear about.
 For example:

 Just 20 UK Government Home Office inspectors are responsible for ensuring compliance across the country, that’s the proper care and management of 200,000 living beings per inspector per year!

 We know that despite a 2013 industry concordat to research the means for describing practices openly, the Secrecy Clause remains intact.

 We know that a public consultation by UK Coalition Government in May/June 2014, exploring amendment or repeal of the secrecy clause is at risk of being shelved.